labex-labs/open-source-labs/docker/play-with-docker/lab-microservice-orchestration/step7.md

-# Step 5: Redis Service for Caching
+# Redis Service for Caching

 Checkout the `step5` branch and list files in it.